Detecting and diagnosing prior and likelihood sensitivity with power-scaling: Software implementation

 \section{Software implementation}

 Our approach for power-scaling sensitivity analysis is implemented in \texttt{priorsense} (\url{https://github.com/n-kall/priorsense}), our new R~\citep{rcoreteamLanguageEnvironmentStatistical2020} package for prior sensitivity diagnostics.
-The implementation focuses on models fitted with Stan~\citep{standevelopmentteamStanModellingLanguage2021}, but it can be extended to work with other probabilistic programming frameworks that provide similar functionality.
+The implementation focuses on models fit with Stan~\citep{standevelopmentteamStanModellingLanguage2021}, but it can be extended to work with other probabilistic programming frameworks that provide similar functionality.
 The package includes numerical diagnostics and graphical representations of changes in posteriors.
 These are available for both distance- and quantity-based sensitivity.
+Further details on the usage and implementation are included in Appendix~\ref{sec:software}.